 The Lord chastened the rebellious Israelites severely for forty years in the harsh environment of the wilderness in order to build their character and strengthen their faith.
 “As many as I love, I rebuke and chasten…” (Revelation 3: 19).
 A journey, that normally took a few days, took forty years in the desert.
 During these forty years the Lord built up the faith and character of their offspring in the wilderness in order to prepare them to possess the Promised Land, which points to the eternal kingdom of heaven.
 The refining and polishing process was not easy.
 In this case, it took forty years in the unforgiving desert environment “I (the Lord) will bring the one–third through the fire, will refine them as silver is refined, and test them as gold is tested.
 They will call on My name, and I will answer them.
 I will say, ‘This is My people.’
 And each one will say, ‘The Lord is my God'” (Zechariah 13: 9).

+Christ has said: "I am the true vine, and My Father is the vinedresser.
+Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit" (John 15: 1-2).
+The process of pruning, that enhances the fruitfulness of the tree, entails suffering and effort.
 Through years of afflictions, tests, and trials, the follower of Christ grows and matures spiritually, and produces the fruits of the Spirit: “love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control…” (Galatians 5: 22-23).
 God’s permitted afflictions should be taken in faith as a blessing, not a curse.
 The apostle Paul said: "I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us" (Romans 8: 18).
 As the diamond is formed at high pressure and temperature, cut and painstakingly polished to sparkle in the light, the follower of Christ who stays the course grows and matures spiritually through trials and hardships.
 Through these birth pangs, he is born in the eternal heavenly kingdom—a glittering sparkling spiritual diamond manifesting the glory of God, as he does not have light of his own.
 The divine glow begins to shine through him eternally.